There are 5 metrics you must check on your blog. You need to do this for every blog post and here’s why…

 If you are a new blogger, you may be writing different blog posts with different intentions to find out what works and what doesn’t.
 You may be blogging for fun or as a hobby or you may be trying to turn your blog into a business by selling your own products or services or through affiliate marketing.

 Although you may have different reasons for running your blog, there are things that remain constant.
 Things that are important for bloggers to know.

 Read time around 10 mins.
-Listen to podcast instead.
+Short on time?
+Listen to the podcast instead.

 Knowing these things will help you to provide content that is engaging and makes it worth their while coming back or subscribing to your blog.
 This will help you to grow your blog and your business.
 After all, wanting to grab people’s attention is what got you started blogging in the first place isn’t it?